-If you receive alerts for Signal Loss, Sensor Error, or No Readings with your Dexcom CGM, these tips and troubleshooting steps may help.
+If you receive Dexcom alerts for Signal Loss, Sensor Error / Sensor Failed, or No Readings, these tips and troubleshooting steps may help.

 - This error can be caused by the transmitter being over 20 feet away from your display device, a bug in your phone operating system, your transmitter not being snapped in, or an issue with the transmitter.
-Follow the troubleshooting steps below and if the issue does not resolve, please contact support.
-While troubleshooting, if you discover that the transmitter is not fully snapped in and snapping it in completely does not clear the error after 3 hours, please let support know.
+Please follow the tips & troubleshooting steps below and if the issue does not resolve after 3 hours, please contact Support.

 - This alert means the sensor is temporarily unable to measure glucose.
-Please follow the troubleshooting steps below and if the issue does not resolve after 3 hours, please contact support for a replacement sensor.
+Please follow the tips & troubleshooting steps below and if the issue does not resolve after 3 hours, please contact Support.

 - Your phone must be kept within 20 feet of your CGM.
 Avoid physical barriers like walls, water, cement, and metal.

 - Keep Bluetooth pairings in your phone to a minimum.
-Note: Dexcom G6 transmitters connect, send data, and disconnect every 5 minutes.
-The pairing in Bluetooth will say “not connected” and is expected.
+The pairing in your Bluetooth will say “not connected” and this is expected.
+This is because Dexcom G6 transmitters connect, send data, and disconnect every 5 minutes.

 - The Dexcom G6 app should never be closed.
 Keep any additional running apps to a minimum in the background.
 High-intensity apps, like mobile games or video sites, draw large amounts of processing power and may cause signal loss.